VotoVeritas/VotoVeritas/README.md

 ### With us, your vote tells only the truth
 <br/>

 - Why?
-Provide security and transparency in direct elections.
+Our company provide security and transparency in direct elections.

 - How?
 A simple but efficient interface system that counts votes safely and quickly.